informalsystems/emerald/docs/operational-docs/src/local-devnet/command-line.md

 ```
 </details>

-Running the status after having started the testnet should give the following output:
+For example, checking the status after having started a four-node testnet should results in the following output:

 <details>
 <summary>Output for <code>emerald testnet status</code></summary>